captcha-eu/docs/install.md

     });
 ```

-for most `<form>` based things there is a pre-built shorthand.
+If you're using a form, you can use the pre-built shorthand:

 ```javascript
 var form = document.getElementById("login");
 KROT.interceptForm(form);
 ```

-this will  add a hidden field `captcha_at_solution` and intercept the submit buttons.
-on submit it sets the buttons to `disabled`  runs the solution generator, adds the response to the `captcha_at_solution`  field
-and after successfully solving it will submit the form.
+This adds a hidden field `captcha_at_solution` and intercepts the submit buttons.
+On submit, it sets the buttons to disabled, runs the solution generator, adds the response to the `captcha_at_solution` field, and after successful solving, submits the form.

 ## Server Side

-To validate the given solution, you need to make a rest call to the captcha.eu validation endpoint.
+To validate the given solution, make a REST call to the captcha.eu validation endpoint.
+Here are examples for several programming languages:
-below are examples of some programming languages, but a rest-call is enough, feel free to PR a sample in your :heart: language

-the data payload needs to be the unmodified version of the client-side solution generation (only `.stringify()`) as the payload is highly dynamic
-and always subject of change.

-the response is a JSON:

 ### Validation Response

+The response to the validation request is a JSON object with a success property:

 ```javascript
 {